Verne Grant

 Systematic botanist Áskell Löve in a review for the book wrote that "Grant has succeeded in writing a text that is likely to affect the thinking in this field for decades to come and also to be regarded by students as one of the most informative texts on the subject ever written."

+Grant died of Parkinson's disease on May 29, 2007, at the age of 89.